Mandy Moore Drops A Major Clue About ‘This Is Us’ Season 2

 “I don’t think that’s what people necessarily saw coming,” Moore told Variety last month.
 “I don’t know what the next step is for these people… I know how Jack passes away.
 I have a vague idea when that happens.
 But I don’t know what the next steps are in any sort of specificity.
 I’m just as curious as anyone else.
 I really want to talk to [This Is Us creator] Dan [Fogelman].”

-While Mandy Moore may not have all of the details on Season 2 just yet, Ventimiglia revealed that at a recent dinner with This Is Us executive producers Dan Fogelman and Ken Olin he learned a few secrets about the upcoming season of the show, and that when he told Moore she got a big surprise.
+While Mandy Moore may not have all of the details on Season 2 just yet, Ventimiglia revealed that at a recent dinner with This Is Us executive producers Dan Fogelman and Ken Olin, he learned a few secrets about the upcoming season of the show and that’s when he told Moore she got a big surprise.

 …when I told @TheMandyMoore a little I'd learned from dinner w/ @Dan_Fogelman & @kenolin1 about season 2…can't fake that surprise.
 MV pic.twitter.com/Me88hec0qD